 Shopify’s plans start at $29 per month.
 We encourage you to refer to Shopify’s pricing plans on its website to check the latest offers.

 WooCommerce, on the other hand, is a free plugin for the WordPress CMS.
-You can download the software for free from the official WooCommerce repository.
+You can download the software from the official WooCommerce repository.
 However, you must self-host this software on a server.
 In other words, while the core software is free, you still have to pay for the server and hosting to install WordPress first.

 When it comes to choosing a WooCommerce hosting, you have several options.
 Shared hosting is cheap but may have restrictions on bandwidth and resource usages.
 If this is a concern for you, you can upgrade to dedicated hosting or VPS.
 Of course, these limitations will not impact a new store.
 So, let us focus on the Shared hosting providers only.